The Future is Female

-Chaconnes: 1687 to 2015
+Chaconnes: 1687 to the present

-Duo with Pianist Regina Schaffer
+Duo with Pianist Regina Myers

 Sarah Cahill and Regina Schaffer offer several four-hand and duo piano programs, including the four-hand compositions of Terry Riley, which Cahill commissioned; regional premieres of 100 30-Second Pieces by Evan Ziporyn; and recent works by Lois V Vierk, Gavin Bryars, David Borden, and Kyle Gann, along with rarely performed gems by Johanna Beyer and Virgil Thomson.

 Duo with Violinist Kate Stenberg

 Sarah Cahill and Kate Stenberg, former first violinist of the Del Sol Quartet, perform a program of early 20th century masterpieces for violin and piano including sonatas by Henry Cowell and Ruth Crawford, Three Pieces by Silvestre Revueltas, Johanna Beyer’s Suite, and Lou Harrison’s Grand Duo.